-Exception Virtual 8086 Protected Cause of Exception Invalid opcode, #UD Х The LAHF instruction is not supported, as indicated by CPUID Fn8000_0001_ECX[LahfSahf] = 0.
+Exception Real Virtual 8086 Protected Cause of Exception Invalid opcode, #UD Х The LAHF instruction is not supported in 64-bit mode, as indicated by CPUID Fn8000_0001_ECX[LahfSahf] = 0.

-LDS Load Far Pointer
+Load Far Pointer

-LES

-LFS

-LGS

-LSS
+LDS LES LFS LGS LSS

 Loads a far pointer from a memory location (second operand) into a segment register (mnemonic) and general-purpose register (first operand).
 The instruction stores the 16-bit segment selector of the pointer into the segment register and the 16-bit or 32-bit offset portion into the general-purpose register.
 The operand-size attribute determines whether the pointer loaded is 32 or 48 bits in length.
+A 64-bit operand is not supported.